Exfoliating granite

 Exfoliating granite is a granite undergoing exfoliation, or onion skin weathering (desquamation).
 The external delaminated layers of granite are gradually produced by the cyclic variations of temperature at the surface of the rock in a process also called spalling.
-Frost and ice expansion in the joints during the winter accelerate the alteration process while the most unstable loosen external layers are removed by gravity assisted by runoff water.
+Frost and ice expansion in the joints during the winter accelerate the alteration process while the most unstable loose external layers are removed by gravity assisted by surface runoff of water.

 Geology

-Homogeneous granitic plutons are created in high-pressure environments and slowly solidify beneath the earth's crust.
+Homogeneous granitic plutons are created in high-pressure environments and slowly solidify beneath the Earth's crust.
 Vertical compression of overburden releases through erosion, or removal of overlying rocks resulting in unloading.
 Other contributors of unloading are tectonic uplift, glacier retreat, and mass wasting.
 The pressure is relieved when the granite is exposed at the surface, allowing it to expand towards the atmosphere.